Passion4film/Milestone-Project-3/README.md

 ### Testing User Stories from User Experience (UX) Section

 - #### Site user goals
-    1. As a site user, I want .
+    1. As a site user, I want to be able to register for the site and navigate it easily, then to be able to log in and out when I wish.
         -

-    2. As a site user, I want
+    2. As a site user, I want to be able to view the recipes already on the site, but also to add and display my own.
         -

-    3. As a site user, I want
+    3. As a site user, I want to be able to edit and/or delete my recipes when I want to.
         -

 - #### Site owner goals
-    1. As a site owner, I want .
+    1. As a site owner, I want to promote the company BitterSweet© and to suggest the users try these new chocolate products in the recipes.
         -
-    2. As a site owner, I want .
+    2. As a site owner, I want the users to be able to create an acocunt and navigate the site easily, as well as create/edit/delete their recipes as much as they choose to.
         -
-    3. As a site owner, I want
+    3. As a site owner, I want the users to be able to search through the chocolate recipes on the site for keywords or ingredients.
         -

 ### Further Testing